diladele/squid-ubuntu/README.md

 > Squid is a caching proxy for the Web supporting HTTP, HTTPS, FTP, and more.
 It reduces bandwidth and improves response times by caching and reusing frequently-requested web pages.
 Squid has extensive access controls and makes a great server accelerator.
 It runs on most available operating systems, including Windows and is licensed under the GNU GPL.
 > <cite> <http://www.squid-cache.org>

-This project provides scripts needed to recompile modern version of Squid on Ubuntu 16.04 and 18.04 LTS with support for HTTPS filtering and SSL inspection.
+This project provides scripts needed to recompile modern version of Squid on Ubuntu 16 and 18/20 with support for HTTPS filtering and SSL inspection.
 Results of the compilation are available in the public repos hosted by diladele.com.

 **Squid 4.11 Repo for Ubuntu 18**
 ---------------------------------